 Listen up, travelers!
-If you don’t have a gold star on your state-issued ID or driver’s license, it won’t be considered a valid form of identification when you travel after October 2020.
-Travelers will need to update their state-issued ID or driver’s license to comply with the 2005 REAL ID act, which has created minimum security standards for state-issued IDs.
+If you don’t have a gold star on your state-issued identification card or driver’s license, it won’t be considered a valid form of identification when you travel after October 2020.
+Air travelers will need to update their state-issued ID or driver’s license at the DMV to comply with the United States’ federal law REAL ID act of 2005, which has created minimum security standards for issuance of state-issued IDs as acceptable documents.

 Beginning October 2020, all travelers over the age of 18 will need to have a REAL ID card.
 Don’t have an ID card with you?
 No worries, you can use other forms of identity documents approved by TSA such as:

 - Department of Homeland Security trusted traveler card

 - U.S. Department of Defense ID